Description of Procedure

 Signs of Infection

-You or a significant other/caretaker should monitor your incision for signs of infection.
-Signs of infection are redness, swelling, increased warmth to the touch, discharge from the wound, and a body temperature over 100.3˚F. If any signs of infection do appear, please contact our office and/or your primary care.
+You or a significant other/caregiver should monitor your incision for signs of infection.
+Signs of infection are redness, swelling, increased warmth to the touch, discharge from the wound, and a body temperature over 100.3˚F. If any signs of infection appear, please contact our office and/or your primary care.